Chirag314/Household-power-consumption/README.md

 # Household-power-consumption
 Time series data analysis practice

-Readme for Household Power Consumption Prediction with LSTM This readme provides a step-by-step guide for the code used to predict household power consumption using an LSTM model.

-Data Exploration and Preprocessing
-Import Packages: The code imports necessary packages like TensorFlow, Keras, NumPy, Pandas, etc.
-Read Dataset: The household_power_consumption.txt dataset is read using Pandas.
-Convert Features: Features are converted for better analysis. date_time is converted to datetime format.
-Global_active_power is converted to numeric type and missing values are dropped.
-Additional features like year, quarter, month, day, weekday are created from the date_time feature.
-Data Exploration:
-The number of rows and columns is displayed.
-The time series range (start and end date) is printed.
-Normality of the data is checked using Shapiro-Wilk test.
-Descriptive statistics of the data are displayed.
-Time series plot is created to visualize the trend of global active power.
-Boxplots and violin plots are used to compare power consumption across different years, quarters, months, and days.
-Stationarity Analysis:
-Rolling mean and standard deviation are plotted to check for stationarity.
-Augmented Dickey-Fuller test is performed to confirm stationarity.
-LSTM Model for Power Consumption Prediction
-Data Conversion:
-All data is converted to float.
-Global active power feature is normalized using MinMaxScaler.
-The data is reshaped into a suitable format for LSTM input.
-Training and testing data are split.
-Dataset Creation:
-A function create_dataset is defined to create sequences of data for training and testing.
-The function takes the dataset and look_back period as input.
-It returns the input (x) and output (y) sequences for training and testing.
-LSTM Model Building:
-An LSTM model is built using Keras with one LSTM layer and one Dense layer.
-The model is compiled with mean squared error as the loss function and Adam optimizer.
-Early stopping is used to prevent overfitting.
-Training and Evaluation
-Model Training: The LSTM model is trained on the training data for a specified number of epochs.
-Model Evaluation:
-The model's performance is evaluated on the test data using mean squared error.
-Predictions are made on the test data and compared with the actual values.
-Results and Conclusion
-The readme should summarize the results of the experiment, including:

-The final model performance on the test data (MSE).
-Comparison of the model's performance with other models (if any).
-Key insights and conclusions drawn from the analysis.
-Dependencies
-TensorFlow
-Keras
-NumPy
-Pandas
-Matplotlib
-Seaborn
-Scikit-learn
+Household Power Consumption Prediction with LSTM
+The script starts by importing necessary packages:

+math for mathematical operations tensorflow and keras for building and training the LSTM model tensorflow.keras.utils.Sequence for creating custom data generator datetime for handling date and time sklearn.preprocessing.MinMaxScaler for data normalization sklearn.metrics.mean_squared_error for calculating the mean squared error numpy for numerical computing pandas for data manipulation time for time-related functions os for operating system functionalities seaborn for data visualization warnings for suppressing warnings
+2. Data Preprocessing

+Reading the data: The script reads the household power consumption data from a CSV file named household_power_consumption.txt.
+Missing values: Missing values in the Global_active_power feature are removed.
+Feature engineering:
+date_time feature is created by combining the Date and Time columns. year, quarter, month, day, and weekday features are extracted from the date_time feature. weekday is encoded as 1 for weekdays and 0 for weekends.
+3. Data Exploration and Analysis

+Descriptive statistics: The script analyzes the data using various statistical methods:
+Checks if the data follows a normal distribution.
+Prints information about the data types and missing values.
+Shows the first 10 rows of the data.
+Time series plot: The script plots the time series of the Global_active_power feature.
+Box plot: The script creates box plots to compare the distribution of Global_active_power across different years and quarters.
+Distribution plot: The script plots the distribution of the Global_active_power feature and checks for normality using a Q-Q plot.
+Resampled plots: The script plots the average Global_active_power resampled over various time intervals (day, week, month, quarter, and year).
+Mean plots: The script plots the mean Global_active_power grouped by year, quarter, month, and day.
+Year-wise plot: The script plots the annual average Global_active_power for each year.
+Weekdays vs. weekends: The script compares the Global_active_power consumption on weekdays and weekends using box plots and factor plots.
+Stationarity test: The script tests the stationarity of the Global_active_power time series using the Augmented Dickey-Fuller test.
+4. LSTM Model for Power Consumption Prediction

+Data preparation:
+All data is converted to float format.
+The data is normalized using MinMaxScaler.
+The dataset is split into training and test sets.
+A custom data generator is created using the create_dataset function to create sequences of data for training the LSTM model.
+Model definition: A LSTM model is defined with the following parameters:
+Look back window of 30 days.
+One LSTM layer with 50 units.
+Dense output layer with one unit for predicting the next day's power consumption.
+Model training: The model is trained on the training set using the mean squared error as the loss function and the Adam optimizer.
+Model evaluation: The model's performance is evaluated on the test set using the mean squared error.
+5. Conclusion

+This script demonstrates a complete analysis and prediction of household power consumption using an LSTM model.
+The script provides detailed visualizations and statistics to understand the data and evaluate the model's performance.

 Additional Notes:

-This is just a basic structure for the readme.
-You can add more details and customize it according to your specific analysis and findings.
-Include screenshots or plots of the generated results to visually represent the findings.
-Provide references to any external resources used in the analysis.
-Make sure the readme is well-organized and easy to understand for readers with different levels of technical expertise.
+The script includes Python comments for better understanding.
+The script uses various libraries for data manipulation, visualization, and modeling.
+The script can be further improved by optimizing the model architecture and hyperparameters.